agorischek/elementory/README.md

 Elementory is a tiny library for constructing HTML elements with JavaScript.

 ## Before & After
-If you find yourself doing this:
+If you find yourself getting tripped up on quotation marks while doing this:
 ```js
 $(this).html("<a class='" + displayType + "' id='welcome' href='" + profileURL + "'>Hello, " + name + "</a>");
 ```